Are Pacifiers “Bad?”

-First, let’s lay down some guidelines.
-We as oral motor therapists recommend starting to wean the pacifier around 6 months of age to be fully weaned by 1 year of age.
 Why?
-The suckling pattern that is reflexive at birth starts to integrate (or decrease) around 6 months, and babies start to volitionally (with purpose) suckle to eat from the breast or bottle, AND they start to learn how to SUCK (like on a straw) around that time, as well.
-This transition from suckle to suck is important as baby learns how to drink from cups and straws and starts to wean off the bottle around 1 year.
-Since that natural reflexive change is happening in the body around 6 months of age, it makes sense that we also recommend decreasing pacifier use around that time.
+The suckling pattern that is reflexive at birth starts to integrate (or decrease) between 3-6 months, and babies start to volitionally (with purpose) suckle to eat from the breast or bottle, and they start to learn how to SUCK (like on a straw) around that time, as well.
+This transition from suckle to suck is important as baby learns how to drink from cups and straws, uses an up-and-down chomping pattern to manage solid foods, and eventually starts to wean off the bottle around 1 year.
+Since that natural reflexive change is happening in the body between 3-6 months of age, it makes sense that we also recommend decreasing pacifier use around that time.

-But wait, um, what about the thumb?
-Same rules apply.
 But when a thumb is attached to your body, you can’t just take it away, right?
 Stay tuned.

-Now let’s go over some basic anatomy.
+Let’s go over some basic anatomy.

 STOP.
 Take some breaths here and notice how you are breathing.
 You’re likely breathing in and out through your NOSE with your mouth CLOSED.
 Notice where your tongue is.
 It is likely UP underneath your hard palate, with the tip of your tongue behind your front teeth.

-That “resting tongue position” is SO IMPORTANT.
+That “resting tongue position” is so important.
 Did you know that the hard palate has SO many sensory receptors?
-Our tongue resting under the hard palate is CALMING us.
-It is helping us be REGULATED throughout the day.
+Our tongue resting under the hard palate is calming us.
+It is helping us be regulated throughout the day.
 Taking breaths through our nose are meditative, while taking breaths through our mouth are not.
-These anatomical features of our tongue position and palate stimulation are SO IMPORTANT.
+These anatomical features of our tongue position and palate stimulation are so important.
 If I could shout this, I would!

-In a lot of cases (not all!), extended pacifier use or thumb sucking can (again, not always) indicate that the tongue is not resting where it should be.
+In a lot of cases (not all!), extended pacifier use or thumb sucking into toddlerhood can (again, not always) indicate that the tongue is not resting where it should be.
 So your little one might be using a thumb or a pacifier to do what the tongue should be doing at rest- providing that sensory input to the hard palate.

 If your little one relies on the pacifier for sleep, uses it in play, or seems to suck her thumb a lot when she is tired, we need to look at some other things to help us understand WHY that is happening.
-Regardless of how hold your child is, ask yourself these questions:
+Regardless of how old your child is, ask yourself these questions:

 Does my child have an open mouth posture at rest?
 Are his lips parted slightly?
 Is he breathing through his mouth at all, even inconsistently?